Newborn hearing screening

 A baby may have screening before leaving the hospital.
 At the latest, screening should be finished by the time baby is one month old.

 The hearing test

-The test itself is simple and safe, won't cause your baby any discomfort.
+The test itself is simple and safe, and it won't cause your baby any discomfort.
 It just takes a few minutes.
 Most babies will pass the newborn hearing test, which means that at the time of screening they are unlikely to have a hearing loss.

 If a clear response is unable to be obtained and the result of screening is 'refer', ideally baby should have diagnostic audiology testing by three months and, if a hearing loss is found, intervention can start by six months.

 If a baby does have a hearing loss, the help the baby and parent will be offered depends on the baby's hearing levels.